alifirhas/cmdk-revision/src/536-550/536-Lilith-return.md

 # 536 - Lilith's Return

-**boom—**

-The flash of lightning flashed through the thick black clouds, bringing a huge and dull roar of thunder, which continued to spread in the clouds, rolling away gradually.
+**boom—** as the flash of lightning flashed through the thick black clouds, bringing a huge and dull roar of thunder, which continued to spread in the clouds, rolling away gradually.

 The people startled by the thunder and straightened up from their beds in horror.
 They wiped the cold sweat on their foreheads, groped their way up, and lit the oil lamps.
 Witnessing the light of lightning that flashed from time to time.
 They put their hands on the oil lamps, stopping the gust of wind blow out the flickering lights, they went to the window to close the creaking window.